Construction quality control products are in MS Office format.

 Quality assurance (QA) is the systematic process necessary to ensure the quality of a product.
 This all-encompassing term includes quality control, acceptance, independent assurance, dispute resolution and the use of qualified laboratories and personnel.

-Construction Quality Control Software Development
+Construction Quality Control Development

 Generally, discussion of the basic who, what, where, when and how should comprise three to six pages.
 Include an additional two to four pages of detailed information for each major category of work.
 This does not include supplemental materials such as Subcontractor and Supplier plans, certifications, test data, and personnel resumes.
-Also, the construction quality control plan should not contain repetitions of contract specifications and meaningless platitudes from quality textbooks.
+Also, the construction quality system should not contain repetitions of contract specifications and meaningless platitudes from quality textbooks.

 No matter how much detail is in the plan, it can always be argued that more could be or should be included.

-Construction Quality Control Software Plan Overview
+Construction Quality System Overview

 - Terms and Definitions (optional)